canSAS-org/1dwg/1dwg/trunk/java/README.txt

 The code from previous versions of the packaging and distribution (both cansas1d and maven-eclipse branches) is now deprecated and has been removed from the SVN repository as of about revision 179.
+The last useful version of the maven build was revision 171.